Edna Iturralde

-Edna Iturralde (born 1948) is an Ecuadorian author who has won multiple national and international awards.
-She is considered the most important figure in children and young adult's literature of her country and, with fifty-seven books published, some of them in Colombia, Mexico, Peru, and Spain, this author has attained significant international recognition.
-She is a 2014 International Latino Book Awards Finalist.
+Edna Iturralde (born 1948) is an Ecuadorian author.
+With fifty-seven books published, some of them in Colombia, Mexico, Peru, and Spain, she is a 2014 International Latino Book Awards Finalist.
 Edna has six children and nine grandchildren.
 She lives in Quito, Ecuador in the Valley of Tumbaco with her husband and four dogs, who keep her company while she writes.
 She visits school children who read her books often.

 Biography

 Impact

-Edna Iturralde has positioned her as one of Latin America's most skilled, prolific and versatile authors of children's and young adult literature, with 59 books over a career that spans 35 years.
-Her collection of short stories Green Was My Forest was selected as one of the ten best children's books written in Latin America during the 20th Century.
-Edna's influence has expanded beyond Ecuador.
+With 59 books over a career that spans 35 years, her collection of short stories Green Was My Forest was selected as one of the ten best children's books written in Latin America during the 20th Century.
+Iturralde's influence has expanded beyond Ecuador.
 In the United States four of her books were chosen to be part of the Common Core kits in the schools in Los Angeles, California and Houston Texas.
 The Texas Library Association selected two of her bi-lingual books for its 2016-17 list of ten recommended bi-lingual books.
-Two of her books are part of the Require Summer Reading Books recommended by Scholastic Books.
+Two of her books are part of the Required Summer Reading Books recommended by Scholastic Books.
 Three of her books have won the Skipping Stones International Book Prize and five of her books won the International Latino Book Award.
 In Mexico, three of her books were also chosen, in different years, by the SEP, the Mexican Secretariat of Public Education, to be part of all the school libraries in that country.
-Her book Verde fue mi selva (Green was my Forest), was selected as one of the ten “essential” books in the Latin-American List of Children and Young Adults Literature of the 20th Century by a panel of 27 experts from Latin American countries that was convoked by the SM Foundation and the Directorate of Libraries, Archives and Museums of Chile.
+Her book Verde fue mi selva (Green was my Forest), was selected as one of the ten "essential" books in the Latin-American List of Children and Young Adults Literature of the 20th Century by a panel of 27 experts from Latin American countries that was convoked by the SM Foundation and the Directorate of Libraries, Archives and Museums of Chile.
 (Fundación SM y la Dirección de Bibliotecas, Archivos y Museos de Chile (DIBAM)).
 These are substantial achievements for a writer who comes from a small country where opportunities to be known internationally are relatively few.